NewNetSuite 2026.1 — What's new

 Professional services firms — consulting, IT services, marketing agencies, engineering firms, law-adjacent businesses — have a unique operational challenge.
 Your "inventory" is people's time.
 Your "manufacturing process" is project delivery.
 Your "cost of goods sold" is labor and subcontractor expense.
 Standard ERP modules built for companies that make or distribute physical products don't map well to this reality.

-TL;DR: NetSuite OpenAir is a professional services automation (PSA) platform for firms with 30-500+ delivery staff that need skills-based resource management, project accounting, and integrated billing.
-It goes beyond NetSuite's native project module by adding utilization tracking, capacity planning, and real-time project profitability analysis -- making it the right choice when resource management is a strategic function rather than a spreadsheet exercise.
+TL;DR: NetSuite OpenAir (officially rebranded to SuiteProjects Pro in February 2025) is a professional services automation (PSA) platform for firms with 30–500+ delivery staff that need skills-based resource management, project accounting, and integrated billing.
+It goes beyond NetSuite's native project module by adding utilization tracking, capacity planning, and real-time project profitability analysis.
+Pricing follows a base-plus-per-user model starting around $399/month base + $49/user/month.
+Implementation takes 8–16 weeks.
+The right choice when resource management is a strategic function rather than a spreadsheet exercise.

 That's why NetSuite OpenAir exists.
 It's a professional services automation (PSA) platform that handles the operational side of running a services business: project management, resource planning, time and expense tracking, and project accounting.
 Combined with NetSuite's financial platform, it gives services firms a complete system for managing both delivery and finances.